abdsaber000/OnlineJudge/README.md

   (notice that user can't add a problem to a contest with id that he didn't make).
 - User can register/unregister in contest and participate (notice that once contest started, user can't unregister).
 - User can make a submit in contest.
-Submission can be made in the problem page (in this case user only provide the code) or in main submissions page (in this case user should provive the code and the problem id).
+Submission can be made in the problem page (in this case user only provide the code) or in main submissions page (in this case user should provide the code and the problem id).
 - User can only open view his submissions.
 - During contest problems don't appear in problem set page , but only in contest page.
   After the contest time end the problems appear in problem set page.